fpcorso/data-blog/content/select-data-from-database-with-SQL.md

 The `WHERE` statement takes a condition (or multiple conditions) and returns rows only when those conditions are true, such as if a column equals a certain value.
 If the column type is numerical, such as INT, you can use comparison operators, such as `>` or `<`.

-Let's say we want to only get the name and birthday for only pets that our cats.
+Let's say we want to only get the name and birthday for only pets that are cats.
 We would only want rows where `type` is equal to `cat`.
 The SQL would look like this:

 ```
 :::sql